Focus on these five criteria to improve global employee engagement

 Set your employees up for long-term success with effective onboarding strategies

 A well-developed onboarding strategy improves new employee retention by 82%.
 It is essential to helping new hires quickly assimilate within the organisation.
-It sets the tone for the employee experience and helps new employees feel more connected to an organisation, its people and culture, and its goals.
+It sets the tone for a positive employee experience and helps new employees feel more connected to an organisation, its people and culture, and its goals.

-The sooner a new employee feels like they are part of the team, the better.
-This often means finding the sweet spot between providing them with the autonomy and tools they need to find their footing whilst supporting them along the way.
-Having a great onboarding strategy is essential for setting your employees up for success.
+The sooner a new employee feels part of the team, the better.
+This means finding the sweet spot between providing them with autonomy and tools to find their footing while supporting them along the way.
+A great onboarding strategy is essential for setting your employees up for success.

-For many companies, partnering with a third-party company to manage their onboarding plan can be a lifesaver.
-This is especially so for global businesses or those with plans to expand into new markets.
+For many companies, partnering with a third-party company to manage their onboarding plan can be a lifesaver, especially for global businesses or those with plans to expand into new markets.
+Hybrid workers, who may be remote or spread across various locations, particularly benefit from a structured onboarding process.

-Experienced onboarding specialists can help you create custom training components, oversee self-onboarding systems and much more while ensuring the entire process is handled in a timely and consistent manner.
+Experienced onboarding specialists can help you create custom training components, oversee self-onboarding systems, and much more, ensuring the entire process is handled promptly and consistently.
+This approach enhances workplace satisfaction and encourages effective workplace communication.

-It allows business leaders to focus their attention on other aspects of the company's growth while providing them with the reassurance that their new hires are being equipped with the knowledge and guidance they need to effectively perform their responsibilities.
+It allows business leaders to focus on other aspects of the company's growth while reassuring new hires are equipped with the knowledge and guidance they need to perform their responsibilities effectively.
+Successful organisations understand the importance of robust onboarding to maintain high engagement and productivity levels.

 Criteria 3

-Providing your employees with a package that aligns with their circumstances can ease their day-to-day challenges and improve their welfare.
-This makes a huge difference in their satisfaction levels.
+Providing your employees with a package that aligns with their circumstances can ease their day-to-day challenges and improve their welfare, making a huge difference in their job satisfaction.

 Criteria 4

-Facilitate employee growth with learning & development programs
+Facilitate employee growth with learning and development programs

 Hiring from within presents a positive feedback loop for the whole staff to observe.
 Employees see that you reward loyalty and dedication, and the team feels more engaged and likely to put in extra effort to stand out and succeed.
 Your best assets are already present in your company. – William Craig.
 Forbes.com

-Whether it is career development programs in the form of upskilling, education sponsorships or leadership training, investing in the personal and professional development of your employees is essential to building a culture of innovation and progress within your company.
+Whether through professional development programs such as upskilling, education sponsorships, or leadership training, investing in your employees' personal development is essential to building a culture of innovation and progress within your company.

-Finding great talent can be difficult, and retaining them?
-Even harder.
-If you have high-quality employees, why not invest in them and foster a talent pool of loyal, motivated leaders who already know the ins and outs of your company and are poised for upwards mobility?
+Finding great talent can be difficult, and retaining it is even harder.
+If you have high-quality employees, why not invest in them?
+Foster a talent pool of loyal, motivated leaders who already know your company's ins and outs and are poised for upward mobility and clear career paths.

-These types of opportunities not only encourage employees to look forward to their future within the company and remain engaged, but they also help managers identify the strengths and weaknesses of their team members.
+These opportunities lead to an increase in employee engagement and encourage employees to look forward to their future within the company.
+They also help managers identify the strengths and weaknesses of their team members.
+All of this contributes to improved organisational performance.

-However, some employees may be happy and satisfied with the position they’re currently in.
-Presenting them with too many opportunities and responsibilities before they’re ready might come off as overwhelming instead of encouraging.
-This is the time to communicate and pay attention to the needs of your employees and act accordingly.
+Nevertheless, certain employees, like individual contributors, may be content and satisfied with their current roles.
+Presenting them too many opportunities and responsibilities before they’re ready might seem overwhelming instead of encouraging.
+This is the time to communicate, pay attention to your employees' needs, and act accordingly.

 Criteria 5